Skip to contents

 Issues: Please click here to report reproducible issues.

-Vignette: Please click here to read the latest vignette.
+Vignette: Please click here to read the latest long-version vignette; a short version can be found here.

-Package website: Please click here for a website generated by pkgdown, which contains html format of the package manual.
+Package website: Please click here for a website generated by pkgdown, which contains html format of the package manual (“Refence”).

 References: If you are using baker for population and individual estimation from case-control data, please cite the following papers: